April 17, 2018

 All warehouses are unique.
 So the operations within each warehouse are dependent on the nature of the supply chain and the warehouse itself.
 By paying attention to your warehouse management you will make sure that your warehouse is running as cost-effectively as possible.
 Below is listed the top 7 warehouse mistakes and the suggested corrective actions.

 With so much danger in the warehouse, it is easy for anything to go wrong.
-Ranging from the heavy machinery to the pallet racking all can be a hazard to all those in the warehouse.
+Ranging from heavy machinery to pallet racking can be a hazard to all those in the warehouse.
 Safety is often the first thing to be neglected when the warehouse is busy.
 Therefore making it one of the main warehouse mistakes.

 It is important to have regular training sessions for staff on OH&S. Show your employees how to spot not only the obvious dangers but also the hidden hazards.
 This will, in turn, save your business money and employees from injury.

 Often in small businesses and small warehouses, there isn't as much of a demand to use the latest technology.
 The perception often is that it is more simple and easy to keep up with the paper methods in the warehouse.
 One of the many warehouse mistakes.
 Although this may be the case initially there are many disadvantages to this.
 In the long term, paperwork can result in delays in picking and processing orders.
 As well as, lost documents and files and even missing stock.

 Warehouse Management Systems don't have to be expensive or complicated to make your operations operate more efficiently.
 There are plenty of options available for any sized warehouse as a means to provide a lean structure in your warehouse.
 Through the disposal of paperwork in your warehouse, it will ensure that it is running more cost-effectively and in such a way that is good for the environment.